aaron-grau/curic/react/projects/synthesizer/README.md

 # Redux Synthesizer

+## This project is deprecated as of 11/21/2016, and might use outdated patterns.

 ## Overview

 Today we're using React.js and Redux to create our own musical keyboard!
 Check out the live demo [here][live-demo] to get a sense of what you are building!
 If you have any trouble playing the keys update your chrome browser to the newest version.